Boat Maintenance Tips

 5. Dewax Before Applying a New Wax Coat

 A new wax coat is a common pre-season step to getting your boat ready for the waves.
 However, you can improve the efficiency of the wax coat by dewaxing beforehand.
 Dewaxing solvents are readily available and easy to use, and your new wax coat will go on more smoothly afterward.
+Here's how to wax a boat.

 6. Protect and Maintain Your Battery in the Off Season